Yuri-bot03/yuris-closet/README.md

 # Yuri's Closet Inventory System

 This repository contains a simple inventory‑management and point‑of‑sale (POS) web application for **Yuri's Closet**, designed to run entirely on GitHub Pages.
 The goal is to provide store workers with an easy way to record sales — including the amount paid and any change due — and to give the owner (the admin) a private dashboard for tracking stock levels and daily sales totals.
-The aesthetic is inspired by green, gold and soft pink tones and features a custom floral logo to reflect the warm and chic vibe of Yuri's Closet.
+The app uses a pastel gradient and soft hues inspired by green, gold and pink tones (similar to the WorkMotivation project) rather than any specific logo.

 ## Features